iainctduncan/scheme-for-max/README.md

 Please report problems installing to the google group, as well as any fixes or workarounds that could be added here.

+## Building from Source
+You will need the Max SDK and some understanding of how to build Max externals.
+The S7 sources are included here.
+A more detailed page on building from source will be up soon.
+In the meantime, ask on the Google Group for help if you want to get it building.
+If you are a windows developer, we need your help! :-)

 ## License:
 As S7 Scheme, and TinyScheme on which it is based, are BSD licensed, this is too.